JAremko/ctl-api-example/README.md

 docker-compose up
 ```

-The server will be accessible on port `8085`, and the client can be accessed by opening your web browser and navigating to `localhost:8086` (or the appropriate client port).
+The server will be accessible on port `8085`, and the client can be accessed by opening your web browser and navigating to `localhost:8086`.

 ### Interaction with the Thermal Camera